nirumand/takeaway/README.md

 # Takeyaway.com Code challenge
-This repository hosts the source code of the code challenge for the company takeawayc.om
+This repository hosts the source code of the code challenge for the company takeaway.com

 # Introduction
 The code challenge consists of implementing two Microservices, namely Employee-Service and Event-Service.
 Each service is located in its own folder.
 The detail explanation of the services are located in the service folder.

 ## Running
 The are various vays to run this project.
 Following is the simplest and requires: